Box vs Office 365: Pick the Best Match For Your Company.

 Microsoft 365

-Microsoft 365 also offers different user access controls based on their role assignments.
+Microsoft 365 offers different user access controls based on their role assignments.
 For example, Global admin, Billing admin, License admin, user admin, group admin, and apps admin.

 Box